Oliver! (film)

 Oliver! is a 1968 British period musical drama film directed by Carol Reed from a screenplay by Vernon Harris, based on Lionel Bart's 1960 stage musical, itself an adaptation of Charles Dickens' 1838 novel Oliver Twist.
-It stars Ron Moody, Oliver Reed, Harry Secombe, Shani Wallis, Jack Wild, and Mark Lester in the title role.
+It stars Mark Lester in the title role, along with Ron Moody, Oliver Reed, Harry Secombe, Shani Wallis and Jack Wild.

 Filmed at Shepperton Film Studio in Surrey, the film was a Romulus production by John Woolf and was distributed worldwide by Columbia Pictures.
 It includes such musical numbers as "Food, Glorious Food", "Consider Yourself", "As Long as He Needs Me", "I'd Do Anything", "You've Got to Pick a Pocket or Two", and "Where Is Love?".

 At the 41st Academy Awards for 1968, Oliver! was nominated for eleven Academy Awards and won six, including Best Picture, Best Director for Reed, and an Honorary Award for choreographer Onna White.
 At the 26th Golden Globe Awards, the film won two Golden Globes: Best Motion Picture – Musical or Comedy and Best Actor – Musical or Comedy for Ron Moody.
 The British Film Institute ranked Oliver! the 77th-greatest British film of the 20th century.
 In 2017, a poll of 150 actors, directors, writers, producers and critics for Time Out magazine ranked Oliver! the 69th-best British film ever.

 Plot

-Act 1

 At a workhouse in Dunstable, orphans are served their daily gruel.
-Some boys draw lots, with Oliver drawing the tangled one, forcing him to approach Mr. Bumble and the Widow Corney, and ask for more gruel.
+Some boys draw lots, with Oliver drawing the tangled one, forcing him to approach Mr. Bumble and Widow Corney to ask for more gruel.
 Enraged, Bumble takes Oliver to the governors for punishment and then parades him through the streets to sell him as an apprentice.
 Mr. Sowerberry, an undertaker, purchases Oliver.
-Sowerberry's other apprentice Noah Claypole later insults Oliver's mother, who retaliates and is imprisoned in the cellar.
+Sowerberry's other apprentice, Noah Claypole, later insults Oliver's mother; Oliver retaliates and is imprisoned in the cellar.
 He discovers that the window grate is unlocked and escapes.

 A week later, Oliver reaches London.
 He meets the Artful Dodger, who takes him under his wing.
 Dodger brings Oliver to a hideout for young pickpockets led by Fagin, who instructs the gang in the art of stealing.
 Fagin later meets with burglar Bill Sikes by the tavern.
 When Fagin returns to the hideout, he goes through a secret cache of treasures.
 Oliver wakes up, notices Fagin's secret, and startles him.
 Fagin explains that the trove is to help him in his old age.

 In the morning, Sikes' girlfriend Nancy arrives at the hideout to collect his money.
-Fagin sends the boys out for the day, teaming Oliver with Dodger.
-At a bookstall, Dodger steals a wallet from the wealthy Mr. Brownlow, who mistakes Oliver for being the thief and has police arrest him.
-At the court, the bookseller Mr. Jessop testifies that Oliver is innocent.
+Fagin sends the boys out for the day, teaming Oliver with Dodger and Charley Bates.
+At a bookstall, Dodger steals a wallet from the wealthy Mr. Brownlow, who mistakes Oliver for the thief and has police arrest him.
+At the court hearing, the bookseller Mr. Jessop testifies that Oliver is innocent.
 Brownlow takes Oliver in, while Sikes and Fagin send Dodger to follow them.